Content

 Rash

-If you experience any adverse effects while taking sildenafil (especially serious side effects like vision loss, hearing loss or priapism), contact your healthcare provider immediately.
+If you experience any adverse side effects (especially serious side effects like vision loss, hearing loss, or priapism), contact your healthcare provider immediately.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!